-Age- A rider of any age must show independent confidence to leave on a mountain trail.
-Though we expect that to be possible around ten or twelve years of age, we realize it can vary either direction depending on the child.
+Age- 12 yo minimum.
+A rider of any age must show independent confidence to leave on a mountain trail.
+Though we expect that to be possible around twelve years of age, we realize it can vary either direction depending on the child and their experience level.
 Parents must be flexible, as we are, to match an experience to the abilities of their child.
 We can do many things without exposing a child to challenges above their ability.
 Sometimes just sitting a horse or riding while being led will be the high point of your kid’s vacation.

 Weight- 230 lbs.
 (105 kg) max.
 While there is much we can adapt to, there is little we can do to compensate for weight over our limits.
 We ask a lot of our horses and they rely on us to keep them safe.
 If you are over our limit, please be honest about your weight.

 Mountain and desert weather can be tricky but still, more or less, predictable.
 We understand that schedules are important and endeavor to keep to a schedule when that is possible.
 We also understand that nature will not adapt to us.
 Therefore, when we see the need to adapt we try.
 This could mean a later or earlier ride time, another day, or in some cases switching to a better location.
 If weather conditions prevent us from riding as planned and you are unable to modify your plan we will refund you.